-They passed through paints, with its tiers of colourful metal tubs towering up towards the roof.
-As if in proof of her humanity, Ms Shan smiled at Nalda Teheintausand, who worked in paints and ran the Kids Kraft Korner on Saturdays.
-"Good morning Nalda," she said.
+They passed through Paints, with its tiers of colourful metal tubs towering up towards the roof.
+As if in proof of her humanity, Ms Shan smiled at Nalda Teheintausand, who worked in that section and ran the Kids Kraft Korner on Saturdays.
+"Good morning Nalda."

 "Greeting acknowledged," Nalda replied.

 "Der number off human children in attendance has been decreasing," Nalda said.
 "Suggestion: rename der Kraft Korner with der correct English spelling.
 Increased linguistic precision may result in increased human children activities.
 End suggestion."

 Ms Shan blinked confusedly.
 Marlon wondered if she'd ever had such a long conversation with Nalda before.
 "How are those new papier-mâché products moving, Nalda?" he said.